badinnocent/hello-world/README.md

 While surfing in the internet I seen the codecademy.com and when i tried it..
 It is very helpfull and I can easily follow the steps on every lesson discuss.

-As of this writing its been a week since I started.
-I hope to learn more and become one :D
+As of this writing its been a week since I started learning JAVASCRIPT.
+I hope to learn more and become programmer even if I am already 30. :D